Clark’s Road Trip Hack: Renting a Car vs. Driving Your Own

 Conclusion

 You still need to shop around and see if renting makes financial sense based on how far you’ll drive and how many days you’ll be away.
-Do your homework when looking for a car rental.
+When you find one, Clark says you should never prepay for a rental car.

 “Not every time, every date, every situation will you find a car rental to be cheaper, but usually you will, compared to the effective cost of putting those miles on your own vehicle,” Clark says.